-She has extensive experience in MDL and class action work, and for many years has acted as national coordinating counsel in mass tort cases.
-In that role she has been responsible for all aspects of litigation, including trial, trial preparation, overall litigation strategy, and settlement, including hundreds of arbitrations and mediations, and management and coordination of regional and local counsel.
+In addition to trying cases in multiple state and federal court venues, Ms. Yates also has extensive experience in MDL and class action work, and for many years has acted as national coordinating counsel in various mass tort cases.
+In that role, she has been responsible for all aspects of litigation, including trial, trial preparation and strategy, science and overall Daubert strategy.

-- In May 2012, Pamela, along with Andrew K. Solow (Partner in the New York office), served as co-lead trial counsel for Pfizer units Wyeth, Inc. and Wyeth Pharmaceuticals in U.S. District Court (Connecticut) and obtained a defense verdict on all counts related to a wrongful death suit involving Wyeth’s hormone therapy (“HT”) medications Premarin and Prempro.
+- In May 2012, Ms. Yates, along with Andrew K. Solow (Partner in the New York office), served as co-lead trial counsel for Pfizer units Wyeth, Inc. and Wyeth Pharmaceuticals Inc. in US District Court (Connecticut) and obtained a defense verdict on all counts related to a wrongful death suit involving Wyeth’s hormone therapy (HT) medications Premarin and Prempro.
 After a three-week trial, the jury dismissed all four of the alleged claims.
-This decision marks Pamela and Andrew’s second win in less than one year regarding both HT medications.
+This decision marks Ms. Yates and Andrew’s second win in less than one year regarding both HT medications.
 Lynn Gardner Moss, et al. v.
 Wyeth, Inc., et al.

-- In July 2011, Pamela, along with Andrew K. Solow, served as trial counsel for Pfizer units Wyeth Pharmaceuticals Inc. and Pharmacia & Upjohn Co. and obtained a defense verdict in a case involving claims of injuries from the client’s HT medicines.
+- In July 2011, Ms. Yates, along with Andrew K. Solow, served as trial counsel for Pfizer units, Wyeth Pharmaceuticals Inc. and Pharmacia & Upjohn Co., and obtained a defense verdict in a case involving claims of injuries from the client’s HT medicines.
 After a three-week trial, the jury found that the HT prescription medicines did not cause the plaintiff’s breast cancer and that the plaintiff’s claims were time-barred by the applicable statute of limitations.
 Notably, this was the first defense verdict for Pharmacia & Upjohn in the hormone therapy litigation.
 Hines v.
 Wyeth, et al.

 - The landmark case of Daubert v.
 Merrell Dow Pharmaceuticals, Inc., 727 F.Supp.
 570 (S.D.
 Cal.
 1989); aff’d 951 F.2d 1128 (1991); 509 U.S. 579 (1993).
 Daubert sets forth the standard by which judges are to act as gatekeepers in excluding “junk science” from the courtroom.

-- She also served as national counsel for pharmaceutical clients in the L-trytophan litigation.
+- Served as national counsel for pharmaceutical clients in the L-trytophan litigation.
 Claims involved manufacturing and design defects resulting in Eosinophilia Myalgia Syndrome.